Lena massacre

-The owners of the company

-At the time of the strike 66% of the shares of the Lena Gold Mining Partnership (Lenzoloto) were owned by Lena Goldfields, a company registered in London and traded in London, Paris and St. Petersburg.
-70% of Lena Goldfields, or about 46% of Lenzoloto, was in the hands of Russian businessmen and managed by a committee of the Russian investors of the company.
-30% of Lena Goldfields, or about 20% of Lenzoloto, was in the hands of British businessmen.
-The remaining 30% of Lenzoloto was owned by the Gintsburg family (also spelled Günzburg and other variants) and their companions.

 Background

-The incident took place at the goldfields of the Lena Gold Mining Joint Stock Company (Lenzoloto), located along the shores of the Lena River about 28 miles northeast of the town of Bodaybo in the north of Irkutsk oblast.
+The incident took place at the goldfields of the Lena Gold Mining Joint Stock Company (Lenzoloto), located along the shores of the Lena River, about 28 miles northeast of the town of Bodaybo in the north of Irkutsk Oblast.
 The venture produced large profits for its British and Russian shareholders, who included Aleksei Putilov (a director), Count Sergei Witte, and Empress Maria Fyodorovna.
+At the time of the strike, 66% of its shares were owned by Lena Goldfields, a company registered in London and traded in London, Paris and Saint Petersburg.
+70% of Lena Goldfields, or about 46% of Lenzoloto, was in the hands of Russian businessmen and managed by a committee of the Russian investors of the company; 30% of Lena Goldfields, or about 20% of Lenzoloto, was in the hands of British businessmen.
+The remaining 30% of Lenzoloto was owned by the Gintsburg family (also spelled Günzburg and other variants) and their companions.

-Working conditions were exceptionally harsh with miners having to work fifteen to sixteen hours a day.
+Working conditions were exceptionally harsh, with miners having to work fifteen to sixteen hours a day.
 For every thousand workers, there were more than 700 accidents.
 Part of the meagre salary was often used to pay fines.
 The other part of it was given in the form of coupons to be used in stores at the mine itself.
-All this led a spontaneous strike at the Andreyevsky goldfield on March 13.
+All this led a spontaneous strike at the Andreyevsky goldfield on 13 March.
 An immediate cause for the strike was distribution of rotten meat at one of these stores.

-On March 17, the workers established their demands: an 8-hour workday, a 30% raise in wages, the elimination of fines, and the improvement of food delivery.
-None of these demands were agreed to by the administration.
 With the Central Strike Committee and Central Bureau (P.N.
 Batashev, G.V.
 Cherepakhin, R.I.
 Zelionko, M.I.
 Lebedev, and others) in charge of the strike, it had extended to all the goldfields, and included over 6,000 workers, by mid-March.
+On 17 March, the workers established their demands: an eight-hour workday, a 30% raise in wages, the elimination of fines, and the improvement of food delivery.
+None of these demands were agreed to by the administration.